Grandcarers Support Scheme

 Should additional grandchildren come into their fulltime care at a later stage, the grandcarer can claim for the additional grandchild/grandchildren once they have been in their care for at least four months.

 Probably.
-The Establishment Payment is a one-off payment through the Department of Child Protection and Family Support where a relative carer has taken on care of a child and where the DCPFS has had prior involvement due to concerns about a child’s well-being.
+The Establishment Payment is a one-off payment through the Department of Communities Child Protection and Family Support where a relative carer has taken on care of a child and where the Department has had prior involvement due to concerns about a child’s well-being.
 If the care has not become a formal fostering arrangement, recipients of the Establishment Payment are still eligible if they meet the other eligibility criteria.

 I receive support through Centrelink (Carer’s Pension, Family Tax Benefit etc).
 Am I eligible?

-Yes (although not if you are also receiving a Foster Care payment from the Department for Child Protection and Family Support).
+Yes (although not if you are also receiving a Foster Care payment from the Department for Communities Child Protection and Family Support).

 Do I have to provide care for four months continuously before I'm eligible to apply?